veritrans/veritrans-android/uiflow/DIRECTCC.md

 - `IS_SECURE`
      - true : Enable 3D Secure authorization
      - false : Disable 3D Secure authorization
+- Total amount from all item details must be same as `TRANSACTION_AMOUNT` provided in `TransactionRequest`

 ## Initialize User Details